Ajeet-Yadav/Chrome-Gmail-Extension-for-Job-University-Applications-Status/README.md

 # Chrome-Gmail-Extension-for-Unsuccessful-Applications
 Chrome extension which reads the email related with Job or University applications.
 Shows the result either Accepted or rejected without going through the whole email(Lowers anxiety, I suppose).

+We'll create extension for Chrome with these core technologies from web development: HTML, CSS, and JavaScript.